 Oleander House, Telford

 £8.28 per annum (rising to £8.72 after 12 months, subject to satisfactory performance)

 25 hours per week – Two week rolling rota

 We support vulnerable people to live as independently as possible, by building their confidence and skills to realise their potential.

-We are seeking a Support Assistant to make a real difference to the lives of our residents.
+We are seeking a confident and forward-thinking Support Assistant to join our friendly team and make a real difference to the lives of our residents.
 Oleander House is a purpose-built development offering single apartments for 12 adults with learning disabilities.
-If you want to make a positive impact to people’s lives, this is a rewarding opportunity to come and work within an established and experienced team.

-Please click here to view more information about Oleander House
+Please click here for further information about Oleander House